-I, COREY MILLER, a citizen of the United States and a resident of the State of the foregoing Declaration is true and correct based on my personal knowledge.
+I, COREY MILLER, a citizen of the United States and a resident of the State of Indiana, hereby declare under penalty of perjury pursuant to 28 U.S.C. § 1746 that the foregoing Declaration is true and correct based on my personal knowledge.